Rhiannon-Udall/ligo-surf-software-seminars-2024/Session_1/IntroToLigoComputing.md

 $ ssh-keygen -t ed25519
 ```

-You'll be prompted for a file name and a password
+You'll be prompted for a file name and a password.
+The default filename is just `ed25519`, which is likely fine for most purposes.

-To make this convenient you can skip providing a password by hitting enter.

 ---
 ### Adding Your SSH Key

-Now in `~/.ssh` you should have a file `keyname.pub` (keyname defaults to `ed25519`).
+Now in `~/.ssh` you should have a file `filename.pub` (where filename is what you gave above).

 Upload this at [this website](https://ldg.ligo.org/ldg/manage_ssh/)